linkedin/opticss/packages/opticss/README.md

 Depending on how you it's being used (E.g. for per-browser builds), it may be better to run tools like autoprefixer before optimization, but it should also be safe to run it afterwards.
-In general, running tools that change what css properties are present or what their values are in a meaningful way should run before optimization.
+In general, running tools that change what CSS properties are present or what their values are in a meaningful way should run before optimization.

 It is not only safe, but recommended to use a CSS minifier with OptiCSS.